electricimp/Rocky/README.md

 app <- Rocky.init(settings);
 ```

-If your code doesn’t alter Rocky’s default behavior, you still need to call *init()*.
+If your code doesn’t alter Rocky’s default behavior, you still need to call *init()* in order to ensure that the table is correctly initialized.

 All of Rocky’s methods are accessible as before, and return the same values. *init()* returns a reference to the Rocky singleton.
 There is no longer a distinction between class and instance methods: all of Rocky’s methods can be called on Rocky itself, or an alias variables, as these reference the same table: